Astrava-Systems/Astrava-Orbital-Compute-Cluster/README.md

 ### **Note**

-This repository currently contains a **concept sketch** of the system.
+This repository shows the **initial principle concept**.

-More detailed materials (design notes, diagrams, research) are being prepared and will be released in a dedicated repository soon.
+A more detailed version is currently in development and will be available soon.

 ---